Collinformatics/AudioTranscription/README.md

     - Python interpreter setup

+    - GPU Usage

-    - GPU Usage (this is only relevant if your computer has an NVIDIA graphics card)
+      - Only relevant if your computer has an NVIDIA graphics card

     If the test is passed, the path to your interpreter should printed on the first line of your console